mozilla/jetstream/contibuting.md

 Time-definite milestones are represented as columns on the [Cirrus project board].
 Milestones are complete when all cards in the column are complete.
 Completed issues remain in the milestone column.

-A “backlog” column exists for issues that we intend to work in the near term but do not correspond to a time-definite milestone.
+A "backlog" column exists for issues that we intend to work in the near term but do not correspond to a time-definite milestone.

 [Cirrus project board]: https://github.com/orgs/mozilla/projects/142